 |

-Research Assistant, Lab for Youth Mental Health (Oct 2024-Present)
+Research Fellow, Lab for Youth Mental Health (Oct 2024-Present)

 Engaging in comprehensive research on youth mental health interventions, with a focus on school-based settings.
 This includes conducting a meta-analysis of approximately 300 studies addressing social, emotional, and behavioral (SEB) problems in K-12 students, such as depression, anxiety, ADHD, and conduct issues.
 Responsibilities include testing the overall effectiveness of these interventions, analyzing factors that enhance or diminish their outcomes, and examining the relationship between improved mental health and academic performance.